-The Receiver Status page shows the band and station of each tuner as well as the available RDS information, RSSI (Received Signal Strength Indicator), and Total Deviation.
-If the Modulation Analyzer is not installed, then Tuner 2 and Tuner 3 will show 'Not Available' in the Total Deviation cells.
-It also shows any Alerts that are active for the RFBA such as 'Squelched', 'Low RSSI', or 'Hi-Jacked!'.
+The Receiver Status page, FIGURE 17, shows the band and station of each tuner as well as the available RDS information, RSSI (Received Signal Strength Indicator), and Total Deviation.
+If the Modulation Analyzer is not installed, then Tuner 2 and Tuner 3 will show "Not Available" in the Total Deviation cells.
+This page also shows any Alerts that are active for the RFBA, such as "Squelched!", "RSSI Low!", or "Hi-Jacked!"